feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 I'm not sure that was a good idea, but it is confusing.
 Maybe I could at least rename the package - but that would require renaming things in a lot of files, so I keep postponing it.

-# Package organization

-At this point I still don't know what's the best way to organize packages.
-I've seen some projects having a `pkg` package - which I'm not sure what the convention is.

-I do have an `internal` package, which is supposed to be things for [GoReleaser] only, but then I think almost all its packages should be there.

-{{< figure src="/public/images/crawling.gif" alt="I just kept crawling and it kept working" >}}

-What I've learned is that those conventions are not very clear, so it actually does no matter much.

 # Tests using the same fake data